 The agreement of the model "twelve and two" was compared for the simulated CLT and is shown exemplary for a three and a five layer CLT in Figure 17.
-Deviations are very limited, the model allows for conservative design showing a conservative solution for most of the simulated times.

 Figure 17: Comparison of the simulated relative bending moment and the result of the model "twelve and two" for two CLT layups.